drakkan/terraform-provider-sftpgo/docs/data-sources/users.md

 Read-Only:

 - `allowed_patterns` (List of String) Files/directories with these, case insensitive, patterns are allowed.
+Allowed file patterns are evaluated before the denied ones.
 - `denied_patterns` (List of String) Files/directories with these, case insensitive, patterns are not allowed.
-Denied file patterns are evaluated before the allowed ones.
 - `deny_policy` (Number) Set to 1 to hide denied files/directories in directory listing.
 - `path` (String) Virtual path, if no other specific filter is defined, the filter applies for sub directories too.